Preferred concept for Century Gardens

 Developing the concept

-Parks is working with stakeholders and a consultant team (Phillips Farevaag Smallenberg and Carson • McCulloch Associates Ltd.) to develop the draft concept for the park’s redevelopment.
+Parks worked with stakeholders and a consultant team (Phillips Farevaag Smallenberg and Carson • McCulloch Associates Ltd.) to develop a concept for the park’s redevelopment.
 Initial feedback from park users and key stakeholders was gathered using a Park Use Assessment (survey).
 Through the survey, The City was able to observe how, when and why people used the park, as well as what perceptions and preferences citizens had concerning park features and opportunities.
 From there, four different concepts were presented to key stakeholders for their input.
 From the feedback collected, a preferred concept was created that incorporate elements and features from each of the original four.
 This preferred concept focuses on creating a space for Calgarians to use any time of day, any day of the week and any season.
 The design invites people to use the park during lunchtime, for unstructured and informal activities, and as a corridor link between the beltline area into the downtown core.